cynthia-rodriguez1/wfh-location-recommender/README.md

 3. More data
 - The typical data science response of: more information needed.
 Specifically around local communities and activities (e.g. music scene if user wants to live somewhere that has multiple venues or more opportunities to see live music), nightlife, population diversity, etc. All of this would assist us in providing more tailored recommendations.

+**Web Application**

+To take a look at the finalized version of our web app for Airbnb, please click [here](https://cynthia-rodriguez1-wfh-loc-streamlitstlibfinal-draft-app-sngp0b.streamlit.app/).

 **Presentation**

-See [here](TO DO) for a brief, fairly non-technical presentation summarizing our data collection process, exploration, and final recommendation system.
+See [here](./addtl/wfh_recommender_pres.pdf) for a brief, fairly non-technical presentation summarizing our data collection process, exploration, and final recommendation system.

 **Works Cited**